pdpi/synth.rs/README.md

 You can use your computer keyboard to play with the synthesizer.

-'ZXCVBNNM,' map to the white keys on a piano, ranging from C to C 'SD GHJ' map to the black keys in the same range, C# to A#.
+'ZXCVBNNM,' map to the white keys on a piano, ranging from C to C.
+'SD GHJ' map to the black keys in the same range, C# to A#.

 ## To Do: